rockettheme/docs/Docs/wordpress/themes/acronym/demo.md

 Here is a list of particles that are available in Acronym, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Acronym Theme > Front Page > Layout.
+>> All Home Particles can be edited via Acronym Theme > Home > Layout.

 - Theme Particles
     - [Particles](particle_particles.md)